 Duda Teixeria, co-founder of Éliou

-TikTok star Remi Bader, who’s known for her realistic plus-size clothing hauls, is also adding brighter and more vibrant colours to her wardrobe: “I am ready to bring color back into my life,” she tells Refinery29.
+TikTok star Remi Bader, who’s known for her realistic plus-size clothing hauls, is also adding brighter and more vibrant colours to her wardrobe: “I am ready to bring colour back into my life,” she tells Refinery29.
 Specifically, she says that she wants to invest in colourful shoulder bags and heels for the summer.
-Duda Teixeria, the co-founder of Instagram's favorite jewellery brand Éliou, wants to amp up the drama in her wardrobe.
+Duda Teixeria, the co-founder of Instagram's favourite jewelry brand Éliou, wants to amp up the drama in her wardrobe.
 “I will be going for ‘the more the merrier,’ ‘the bigger the better’ philosophy when it comes to getting dressed,” she tells Refinery29.
-“For all the days I stayed in and the events I missed, I will make up for them in feather count, and channelling Diana Ross at the 1981 Met Gala in the process.”
+“For all the days I stayed in and the events I missed, I will make up for them in feather count, and channeling Diana Ross at the 1981 Met Gala in the process.”
 To her own surprise, she also wants to wear heels.

 She’s not the only one.
 Prior to the pandemic, heels appeared to be on their way out.
-After spending the last year in slippers and trainers, though, even the most comfort-loving people have begun to miss their fancy shoes.
+After spending the last year in slippers and sneakers, though, even the most comfort-loving people have begun to miss their fancy shoes.
 “I am wearing heels literally everywhere I go post-vaccine,” says Andrews.
 Cara Zimmerman, a New York-based publicist, agrees: “I’ve missed oversized pantsuits and heels — such a powerful look.”

 Does this mean workwear is returning, too?
 “I’ve missed wearing a blazer for no reason — I’ve missed clothing with sculpted shoulders,” says Kari Fry, the founder of fashion brand Subsurface.
 Luckily, power shoulders promise to be a major trend for spring and summer, with designers like Rick Owens, Isabel Marant, Givenchy, and Balenciaga all adding extra padding to the shoulder silhouettes in their spring ‘21 collections.
 But maybe don’t expect full suits.
 According to Fry, she will pair her blazers with delicate bras, skirts, and jeans.
 “All I want to wear in public is a fancy bra,” she says.
 “It’s the summer of wearing bras in public!”